oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -19

+   * Attempt to improve some language around exactly what bytes get base64url encoded
    * Update the ABNF to something that is cleaner and more idiomatic
    * updates from AD's review of comments